Updated: Jul 25

-They are places deep in the heart where lies, fears or hurts are buried.
+They are placed deep in the heart where lies, fears, or hurts are buried.

 Blind spots surface out of a lack of self-awareness or simply a gap in information.

-When we are moved into new challenges and pressures from the outside, it can cause a shaking on the inside.
-This shaking can move us toward Christ in a “faith mode” of discovery and restoration(This mode nourishes connection with others) or toward self reliance in an “escape mode” (moving away from intimacy with Christ).
+When we are moved into new challenges and pressures from the outside, it can cause shaking on the inside.
+This shaking can move us toward Christ in a “faith mode” of discovery and restoration(This mode nourishes connection with others) or toward self-reliance in an “escape mode” (moving away from intimacy with Christ).
 We can feel our personal tension and yet be blind to our inner needs.
-So we sometimes project judgement or blame on others and try to “fix” them.
-Judgement produces negative energy even if we don’t verbalize it.
+So we sometimes project judgment or blame on others and try to “fix” them.
+Judgment produces negative energy even if we don’t verbalize it.
 It can impede our purpose and productivity for the kingdom.

 Let’s focus on Jesus‘s words in the below passage, asking the Holy Spirit to teach us about our blindspots and our judgments.
 Jesus knows everything in your heart/mind (even the stuff that is hidden from you).
 He reveals hidden things to us when we seek Him.
 He brings our blindspots into the light.